 Tuesday 23rd March from 2pm

-political parties need to commit to reform libel laws which are unjust, against the public interest and an international menace and, we hope, from spokespeople for the parties on justice matters.
+the political parties need to commit to reform libel laws which are unjust, against the public interest and an international menace and, we hope, from spokespeople for the parties on justice matters.
 Your MP may be there if you wrote to them.
-We can ask them
+We

 Chris Mullin, Peter Kilfoyle, Tom Watson and Jim Sheridan and Conservative Julie Kirkbride acted against the move.
 Watson and Kilfoyle have both taken advantage of Conditional Fee Agreements in past court cases.
 Other Conservative MPs abstained

 The proposal will now go to a full parliamentary vote.

 All 3 major political parties in the UK are committed to libel law reform.